dbwebb-se/mvc/example/symfony/README.md

 <!--
 TODO

-* Add a logger and use it
+* Add a logger and use it to debug

 * Try using the Symfony demo application? https://github.com/symfony/demo

-* Add image with encore?
+* Add image with encore and use through asset()?

-* Use background image in css with encore?

-* Exercise create a form (min, max) that posts to a route generating a random number between min and max.

 # 2023

 * How to send arguments to a route
     * `/api/lucky/number/1/100`
+    * And through the querystring
     * How to verify its type
-* Session
-* Render form using Symfony
+* Render form using Symfony, post 1 to 100

-* navbar responsive

 * Send object to twig and use methods/properties to print out details of the object.